Shaping Stories for the Digital Society

-After successful completion of the master's examination, students are awarded with the academic degree "Master of Arts" (M. A.).
+After successful completion of the Master's examination, students are awarded the academic degree "Master of Arts" (M. A.).

 Each module is completed with one or more examinations.
-These may be term papers, oral examinations, presentations, documentations or works samples.
+These may be term papers, oral examinations, presentations, documentation, or work samples.

-At the end of the program, the master's thesis and a final work sample (Master Project) are prepared and supplemented by an oral examination (colloqium).
+At the end of the programme, the Master's thesis and a final work sample (Master's project) are prepared and supplemented by an oral examination (colloquium).

 The work sample is an individually or collaboratively created prototype of a digital narrative.
-The master's thesis flanks the Master Project and reflects on the project from a (media) theoretical perspective.
+The Master's thesis flanks the Master's project and reflects on the project from a (media) theoretical perspective.

-In the colloquium, aspects of the project work and the theses of the master’s theses are discussed in the form of a professional discussion.
+In the colloquium, aspects of the project work and the theses of the Master’s thesis are discussed in the form of a professional discussion.

 The module handbook provides in-depth information on the curriculum.